ICTU/quality-time/docs/src/software.md

 The two server components are the only components that directly interacts with the database.

 Data models, reports, and reports overviews are [temporal objects](https://www.martinfowler.com/eaaDev/TemporalObject.html).
 Every time a new version of the data model is loaded or the user edits a report or the reports overview, an updated copy of the object (a "document" in Mongo-parlance) is added to the collection.
-Since each copy has a timestamp, this enables the external server to retrieve the documents as they were at a specific moment in time and provide time-travel functionality.
+Since each copy has a timestamp, this enables the API-server to retrieve the documents as they were at a specific moment in time and provide time-travel functionality.

 ### Environment variables